 - Gather all the ingredients.

-- In a small saucepan, combine all the Umeboshi Sauce ingredients.
+- In a small saucepan, combine all the Umeboshi Sauce ingredients: 3 Tbsp dashi (Japanese soup stock), 2 Tbsp sake, 1 Tbsp mirin, and 1 Tbsp soy sauce.
 Mix well and bring the mixture to a boil.
 Once boiling, turn off the heat and set aside.

-- Discard the bottom of the myoga ginger and cut into thin slices.
+- Discard the bottoms of 2 myoga ginger and cut into thin slices.

-- Make a slit on the umeboshi flesh and remove the seed.
+- Make a slit on the flesh of 2 umeboshi (Japanese pickled plums) and remove the seed.
 With the knife, pound it into a paste form.

-- Add the chopped umeboshi paste into the Umeboshi Sauce mixture.
+- Add the umeboshi paste into the Umeboshi Sauce mixture.
 Mix to combine and set aside.

 To Prepare the Cucumber

-- Cut off the ends of cucumbers and start mashing the cucumber with a wooden rolling pin or surikogi (Japanese wooden pestle).
+- Cut off the ends of 2 Japanese or Persian cucumbers and start mashing the cucumber with a wooden rolling pin or a surikogi (Japanese wooden pestle).
 The skin will begin to crack and the flesh will break down.

-- You can tear with your hands and continue smashing until the flesh breaks down to pieces.
+- You can tear the cucumber with your hands and continue smashing until the flesh breaks down to pieces.